 - You must be 18 or older

-2. You must have Dutch healthcare insurance
+- You must have taken out Dutch healthcare insurance

-5. You have not earned more than €35,996 jointly, if you have a tax partner
+- You and your partner do no earn more than €39,979 jointly, if you have a tax partner

 It is also possible if you live in a country where the Netherlands has signed a social security treaty or any other country if you are obliged by law to take Dutch health insurance out.

 How do I apply for healthcare allowance in the Netherlands?

 Any benefit applications need to be filed in Dutch on your benefits government section, using your DigiD to sign in.
 Click here to log in.
 If you’re struggling, you can call the helpline (0800-0543) or visit your local tax office and they will advise you on what to do.

 Is there a deadline to apply for healthcare allowance?

 Yes there is.
-If you want to have back-payments from 2017, then you have until September of this year to claim them back.
-To apply for 2018, the deadline is September 2019, and so on.
+If you want to have back-payments from 2020, then you have until September of this year to claim them back.
+To apply for 2021, the deadline is September 2022, and so on.